ekrauser/QRconvert/README.md

 # QRconvert
-converts bluetooth mac address to proper XX:YY format, creates a qrcode, sends it to a label printer
+converts bluetooth mac address to proper XX:YY format, creates a csv, creates a qrcode, sends it to a label printer

 qrconvert-final.py - the finished product (for now)
   1. asks for printer name (you can scan the existing qr code on the printer)